 Wrike is a SAAS popular with many big companies.
 It is a great choice when you need to make your production and distributing workflow both effective and simple.
 In my opinion, the strongest part of the tool is a wide range of reporting and analytical functions: they provide Gantt charts, to track time and budget, and reports on teams.
 You’ll be able to pull out whatever data necessary and optimize your resource management to a great extent.

-So, the epitome of this article is the following: if you are not sure whether your team needs digital asset management solutions or not, ask yourself if you have ever encountered any of problems that it can solve.
+So, the epitome of this article is the following: if you are not sure whether your team needs library asset management solutions or not, ask yourself if you have ever encountered any of problems that it can solve.
 Have you ever thought of automating mundane and boring tasks with two clicks instead of whole emails chain and manual work?
-DAM tools can solve these issues for you, especially if you work in the industry of graphic design.
+DAM software can solve these issues for you, especially if you work in the industry of graphic design.
 In the creative sphere, control over the chaos is essential to achieve a great result.
 This control starts with yourself, your own capabilities, motivation, and desire, and ends with the whole company, dozens of projects, hundreds of assets, and numerous clients who are not interested in how the job is done – they only want to know how fast and how well.

 All in all, as always, Approval Studio is ready to back you up at any moment and help you with your asset control organization.
 All you need to do is just contact us – free demo sessions are available.
 Hope to get in touch with you soon.